skanarul8002/mca-hub/README.md

 Thank you for checking out this repository!
 We're excited to have you contribute to Hacktoberfest 2024.
 Before you get started, please take a moment to read the following rules and guidelines to ensure a smooth contribution process.

+##Please check the URL on the right side of the project section and browse through all sections.
+If you find any issues, create a new issue; otherwise, work on the open issues.

 **You must star ⭐ the repository first before contributing**

 ## How to Contribute